Alarm System for Sale

 Watch the video below to see the Cheap Home Security Systems scam exposed:

 Don’t fall for this scam, as the alarm system will be cheap and worthless.
 They are probably bought on Amazon on eBay and manufactured in China.
 Not that the Chinese products are all bad, but in this particular case the system won’t work for too long.

 The visitor will have a pressure sales pitch that is tailored to whatever questions and concerns you might have.

 The exact same scam could happen to you online, so beware.

 Cheap Home Security Systems Scam: How To Avoid

 Always ask for proof of a license to sell and to send you all details in writing, including price and warranty.
-Tell them you'll contact them later, if you decide to buy.
-If it is really genuine, the literature will arrive from the reputable company, but it's more likely you'll never hear anything more.
+Tell them you’ll contact them later if you decide to buy.
+If it is really genuine, the literature will arrive from a reputable company, but it’s more likely you’ll never hear anything more.

 Cheap Home Security Systems Scam: How To Report

 Make your family and friends aware of the Alarm System Scam by sharing it on social media using the buttons provided.
 You can also officially report the scammers to the Federal Trade Commission using the link below: